A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method: Preliminaries

 that covers the domain.
 We call the support of a PU function \(\varphi_i\) a patch \(\omega_i := \mathrm{supp}(\varphi_i)\).
 In the PUMA software framework, patches are constructed as follows.
 First, we compute a cubic bounding-box \(\mathrm{C}\) of the domain \(\Omega\).
 This bounding box corresponds to discretization level zero.
 For level \(l\), we subdivide the bounding-box \(l\)-times and obtain the cells

-where the \(c_i\) are the mid-points of the cells and \(h\) the discretization parameter usually reported for FEM meshes.
+where the \(c_i\) are the mid-points of the cells and \(h\) the discretization parameter usually reported for finite element method meshes.
 Note that this sub-division can be done uniformly on all cells, or locally in an adaptive fashion.
 We then obtain the patches \(\omega_i\) by scaling the cells via

 On these patches \(\omega_i\) we construct a Shepard PU with the help of B-spline weight functions.
 Note that by construction this PU has the flat-top property, i.e. on every patch \(\omega_i\) we can find an open ball on which it evaluates to one.
 Details can be found in, \emph{e.g.}~\cite{schweitzer2003phd,schweitzer2009algebraic}.